-The SCAS Child Version has been validated in a sample of Australian children (N = 218) by Spence (1998).
-The SCAS demonstrated convergent validity with other measures of child anxiety, and discriminant validity with a measure of child depressive symptoms.
+The SCAS Child Version has been validated in a large sample of Australian children (N = 4,916) by Spence (n.d.).
+The SCAS demonstrated convergent validity with other measures of child anxiety, and discriminant validity with a measure of child depressive symptoms (Spence et al., 2003).
 The same study also showed significantly higher SCAS scores on all six subscales among clinically anxious children than those in a non-clinical control group.

 For comprehensive information visit the Spence Children’s Anxiety Scale website at: www.scaswebsite.com

 Scores consist of a total raw score (range from 0 to 114) and six sub-scale scores, with higher scores indicating greater severity of anxiety symptoms.
-These scores are also converted into percentiles based on age and gender from normative samples reported on www.scaswebsite.com.
+These scores are also converted into percentiles based on age and gender from a large normative sample (N = 4,916) reported by Spence (n.d.) and accessible on www.scaswebsite.com.
 A percentile score more than 84 for any subscale score or the total SCAS score indicates clinically significant anxiety symptoms.

 Sub-scales are computed by summing the following items: